Our next courses for English speaking clients

 The student will be provided with the following materials to take home with:

-• Permanent slides (mounts) prepared by the student for future
+• Permanent slides (mounts) prepared by the student for future reference, in a slide carry box

 • Fresh samples of truffles for future reference